isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

 -------------

 In order to configure autocalculated fields, users must have permission to administer fields for a given entity.
 Configure the following or similar user permissions in Administration » People » Permissions:

 * Content: Administer fields
 * Paragraph: Administer fields

+To configure a field as autocalculated, edit or create a field on an entity.
+At the bottom of the field form, there will be a section titled "Automatically Calculated Value" where one or more fields can be configured as addends for calculating the value of the field being configured.
+The parts of the configuration are:

+* Field: The machine name of a field that should be summed to create the current field's value.
+* This entity: A checkbox indicating whether the calculation should only use this field value if it exists on the same entity as the field being configured.
+For example, if the field being calculated is attached to a paragraph item and the addend field's "This entity" checkbox is checked, the auto-calculation will only use the addend field value that exists on the same paragraph item as the calculated field.